max-kuk/max-kuk.github.io/content/homepage/about.md

 ## About me

 Salut!
 I&#39;m Maksim Kukushkin, a graduate from <a href="https://uni-leipzig.de/en/">Leipzig University</a>.
 Currently, I am delighted to be working as a research assistant in the <a href="https://nmi.informatik.uni-leipzig.de/ml-group/">Machine Learning Group at the Leipzig University</a>.
-My primary focus involves analyzing hyperspectral data and developing an algorithm to classify seeds.
+My primary focus involves analyzing hyperspectral data and developing an algorithm to classify different species of seeds.

-If you&#39;re curious to learn more about me and the exciting projects I&#39;m involved in, feel free to explore the information below.
-If you&#39;d like to get in touch, simply click the <a href="mailto:max.kukushkin@proton.me">here</a> provided.
-I look forward to connecting with you!</p>

 ## Research interests

 My research centers on computer vision with a specialization in hyperspectral imaging.
-Specifically, I am interested in various aspects such as classification, anomaly detection, and morphological networks.
+Specifically, I am interested in various aspects of classification, anomaly detection, and morphological networks for hyperspectral and multispectral imaging.

 <br><small> #computer_vision #hyperspectral_imaging #classification #anomaly_detection #tensorflow #pytorch #deep_learning</small>